rapidftr/RapidFTR-chef-repo/README.md

 Here are the steps required for a production deployment:

-Start with a publicly accessible server (or one that will be made publicly accessible).
+Start with a publicly accessible server (or one that will later be made publicly accessible) running Ubuntu 10.04 LTS.
 (Linode and Amazon EC2 are both good for this.)

 *	SSH into your server: